NEMA connector: Ground fault circuit interrupter (GFCI) receptacles

 These versions of the 5-15R or 5-20R receptacle are residual-current devices, and have "Test" and "Reset" buttons (and sometimes an indicator light which may be normally on or normally off per the vendor's design).
 In the US and Canada, GFCI protection is required for receptacles in many potentially wet locations, including outside outlets, bathrooms, and some places in kitchens, basements, and crawl spaces.
 This is an expedient way to provide that protection at the receptacle itself.

 These safety devices work by comparing the currents flowing in the live and neutral conductors, and disconnect the circuit if their difference exceeds 4 to 6 milliamperes.
 Installing a single receptacle is often cheaper or more convenient than providing this GFCI protection at the circuit breaker.
 In addition, a tripped GFCI receptacle may be more easily noticed and reset, as compared to a tripped GFCI located in a remote circuit breaker panel far from the point of usage.

 Like most current interrupting devices, a GFCI receptacle can optionally be wired to feed additional "downstream" outlets; correctly installing one GFCI receptacle in a circuit can protect all the plugs, lights, switches, and wiring which receive power from it.
 This allows for cost-effective retrofits on older installations where branch circuits were often daisy-chained between wet and dry locations.
 A GFCI receptacle may be installed indoors where it is sheltered from dampness and corrosion, while still protecting an outdoors receptacle wired downstream.

-GFCIs are also recommended for power tool outlets and any locations where children might insert conductive objects into the receptacles, although this safety measure does not substitute for additional requirements for tamper-resistant receptacles.
+GFCIs are also recommended for power tool outlets and any locations where children might insert conductive objects into the receptacles.